solectrus/solectrus/README.md

 ## Live Demo

-A live demo with realtime data from my own personal photovoltaic system is available at https://solectrus.ledermann.dev
+A live demo with realtime data is available at https://demo.solectrus.de

 ## Installation